Hearing on President-Elect Trump's Proposed Tariffs

 It wasn't a real process.

-And I could easily imagine that businesses which are larger or older or for whatever reason more tied into the political system would have been better at getting these petitions in front of a political person who could say, oh,
+And I could easily imagine that businesses which are larger or older or for whatever reason more tied into the political system would have been better at getting these petitions in front of a political person who could say, oh, actually, this one looks kind of meritorious.

 Let's give it another thought.

-Yes, a system of this sort is going to attract so many applications it will overwhelm the people working on it and the outcomes from that level will be unpredictable and those which are better connected for whatever reason are probably more likely to get a better read on their petition.
+And those which are better connected for whatever reason are probably more likely to get a better read on their petition.

 So I think you're spot on.

-One last question for Mrs. York.
+One last question from Mrs. York.

 What are the steps between where we are and the Erica York vision for tax policy?

-The first two steps are fairly straightforward and we've already taken steps toward them.
+The first two steps are fairly straightforward, and we've already taken steps toward them.

 Full expensing for capital investment, that's had bipartisan support in the past, like expensing research and development costs, doing bonus depreciation, improving the tax treatment of structures.